-The US Military Conducted A Top Secret Study On Warp Drives And The Results Have Just Been Released
+The U.S. Military Conducted A Top Secret Study On Warp Drives And The Results Have Just Been Released

 “If one is to realistically entertain the notion of interstellar exploration in timeframes of а human lifespan, а dramatic shift in the traditional approach to spacecraft propulsion is necessary.”

-The US government study went on to describe the possibility of creating an asymmetrical warp bubble that a new form of spacecraft would be situated inside.
+The U.S. government study went on to describe the possibility of creating an asymmetrical warp bubble that a new form of spacecraft would be situated inside.

 “The warp drive — the main focus of this paper — involves local manipulation of the fabric of space in the immediate vicinity of the spacecraft.
 The basic idea is to create an asymmetric bubble of space that is contracting in front of the spacecraft while expanding behind it.
 Using this form of locomotion, the spacecraft remains stationary inside this ‘warp bubble,’ and the movement of space itself facilitates the relative motion of the spacecraft.”